nbdc-datahub/hbcd-docs/docs/instruments/pregexp/mh/ptsd.md

 <p>The result is rounded to the nearest whole number and noted with an NA in the summary column and the new score in the pro-rated column.</p>
 <br>
 <p><b>NSESS-Acute stress</b><br>
 Total of Questions 1, 2, 3, 7, 8, 9, 10.
-This item measure assesses the severity symptoms of acute stress disorder following an extremely stressful event or experience.
+This 7-item measure assesses the severity symptoms of acute stress disorder following an extremely stressful event or experience.
 Each item asks about severity of the acute stress disorder over the past 7 days, and is measured on a 5-point scale (0-4).
 Total score ranges from 0 to 28, with higher scores indicating greater severity of acute stress disorder.</p>
 <p><b>Scoring Rules:</b></p>
 <ul>
 <li>If <strong>2 or more items</strong> on a scale are left unanswered, a total score is <strong>not</strong> computed.</li>